 - Health Insurance – A group health insurance plan was established for state employees through VGEA efforts with the State now paying most of the employee premium and a major portion of family coverage premium.
 Each year the VGEA continues to fight to protect the coverage and resist attempts to shift increased premium costs to the employee.

 - Retiree Cost of Living Adjustment (COLA) – An automatic cost of living adjustment (COLA), based on inflation, is made every year in retirement benefits.
-Legislative attempts to reduce or eliminate this benefit have also been successfully defeated by the VGEA in recent years.
+Legislative attempts to reduce or eliminate this benefit have been successfully defeated by the VGEA in recent years.
+There are only a few states who offer an automatic annual COLA; Virginia state retirees have it because of VGEA.

 - Grievance Procedure – Disputes with agencies and individual supervisors or management can be addressed through a formalized grievance procedure.
 The grievance procedure has been improved by legislative action since its establishment in 1982.